 To begin, it helps to know what a cannabinoid is.
 These are chemical compounds that affect the receptors in the body's endocannabinoid system.
 When a compound reacts with these receptors, they can impact everything from your nervous system to your immune system to the impulses in your brain.

-Remember that the cannabis species of
+Remember that the cannabis species of plant includes hemp plants and marijuana plants.

-CBD, one of the most well-known (and well-researched) cannabinoids, naturally occurs in hemp, which is why it’s often called hemp oil.
+CBD, one of the most well-known (and well-researched) cannabinoids, naturally occurs in hemp, which is why it's often called hemp oil.
 Interestingly, hemp has been used for centuries to create items like clothes, paper, rope, and industrial materials.
 You can even find it in certain foods.
+Hemp has been such a big part of American history that its image was printed on money!

 Another cannabinoid you've probably heard of is THC, which, on the contrary, is often derived from marijuana.